Community Tourism

-Community Based Tourism & Hosting Volunteers
+Community Based Tourism

 Broad Goal 1: Community Based Tourism Development

-A community by definition implies individuals with some kind of collective responsibility, and the ability to make decisions by representative bodies.
+A community by definition implies individuals with some kind of collective responsibility, and the ability to make decisions by representative bodies

 For long, tourism in Uganda has been focused on wildlife safaris and the conventional tourist destinations, but the local community participation in the tourism industry has not been emphasized.
 Community Based Tourism creates an opportunity for the local community to participate and benefit from their natural and cultural resources.
 In our work we integrate both conventional and community tourism in order to maximize the benefits of tourism industry to the local population.